telerik/winforms-docs/cloud-integration/google-cloud/storage.md

 ## Step 1: Create the  WinForms Application

 Create a standard [Telerik WinForms]({%slug winforms/visual-studio-templates%}) application and add 3 [RadButtons]({%slug winforms/buttons/button%}) and a [RadListView]({%slug winforms/listview%}) to it.
 The first button will list all of the files uploaded in our storage.
-The second button will upload a file and the third one will delete the selected file in the RadListBox.

-The layout should look like this.
+The second button will upload a file and the third one will delete the selected file.
+The layout should look like this:

 ![Google Cloud Storage Upload](images/google-cloud-storage001.png)